Just a few weeks ago, a highly significant judicial decision was handed down by the German Federal Administrative

 Iraq with “serious consequences” if it used poisonous gasses or other biological weapons and renewed the demand

 for Iraq to maintain a clear distance from “international terrorism.”
 This resolution was accepted by Iraq.
-The

 court stated that UN Resolution 707 in 1991 did not revoke the ceasefire nor has it since been repealed.
 No subsequent resolution

 contained a justification for military operations, not even in relation to forcing Iraq to cooperate with weapons inspectors.
-This

 fact was seen by the court as particularly valid in relation to Resolution 1441, passed on November 8, 2002, which was later

 used by the US and Great Britain to justify war.
-This resolution gave instructions to the chief weapons inspectors,

 Hans Blix and Mohamed El-Baradei, to report any lack of cooperation from Iraq to the UN Security Council, so that it could